computefoundation/gnu-linux-application-management/README.md

 </div>
 <br><br><br>

-This is a resource of Unix-founded document solutions for applications in all categories.
+**Applications** is a resource of Unix-founded document solutions to application problems.

 # Categories